syncfusion-content/maui-docs/MAUI/Backdrop/Events.md

 ## BackLayerStateChanged event

 The `BackLayerStateChanged` event occurs when the backdrop page back layer is revealed and concealed.
-The event occurs in the cases mentioned in this `documentation`.
+The event occurs in the cases mentioned in this `documentation.` This event contains the following argument.

+- `Percentage:` Represents the FrontLayer revealed height percentage.

 {% tabs %}